dgraziotin/CourseraGACD/README.md

 features.R | An R script to load the feature index and select the ones desired CodeBook.md | The Code Book describing the data, especially the tidy data.
 README.md | The file.
-LICENSE | A software license giving the user the freedom to use the code. tidy.txt | Example output file.
+LICENSE | A free software license giving the user the freedom to use the code. tidy.txt | Example output file.